storlakovic/FileVault/README.md

 # FileVault
-A secure self-hosted file management platform for uploading, organizing, and sharing files.

-# FileVault

-FileVault is a secure, self-hosted file management platform designed for uploading, organizing, and safely sharing files.
-Built with a strong focus on security, containerization, and modern deployment practices.
+FileVault is a small self-hosted file management application that allows users to create an account and manage their own files through a web interface.

+Users can upload files, view their stored files, download them, and delete them again.
+Authentication ensures that every user can only access their own files.

+This project was created as a small side project to refresh my knowledge of full-stack development, Docker, authentication, databases, and API design.
+While I was already familiar with TypeScript, React, Docker, and JWT authentication, Python and FastAPI were new to me.

+AI tools were used throughout the project for guidance, debugging, explanations, and code reviews.
+The main purpose of FileVault was learning, experimenting, and gaining practical experience rather than building a production-ready storage platform.

 ---

 ## Features

-* **Secure Upload & Download:** Safe handling of file streams with restricted permissions.
+* User registration and login
-* **User Management:** Secure authentication with robust password hashing.
+* JWT-based authentication
-* **Share Links:** Generate time-limited or encrypted links to share files securely.
+* Uploading and listing files
-* **Encryption:** Industry-standard encryption for files at rest.
+* Downloading and deleting files
-* **Storage Management:** Clean dashboard to monitor used space and manage directory structures.
+* Separate file storage for each user
+* Persistent storage through Docker volumes
+* Automated backend tests

 ---

-## Security Architecture

-This project is built from the ground up with a multi-layered security approach:
-1. **Network Security:** Nginx acts as a reverse proxy, enforcing HTTPS/SSL and masking backend architecture.
-3. **Data Security:** Environment variables hide sensitive database keys and encryption secrets away from the codebase.

----

 ## Tech Stack

-* **Infrastructure:** Linux, Docker, Docker Compose, Nginx
+* **Infrastructure:** Docker, Docker Compose, Nginx
-* **Frontend:** React
+* **Frontend:** React, TypeScript
-* **Backend:** Python FastAPI
+* **Backend:** Python, FastAPI
-* **Database:** PostgreSQL (Alpine-based)
+* **Database:** PostgreSQL
+* **Testing:** Pytest, GitHub Actions